cristinaponcela/cristinaponcela.github.io/_posts/2025-10-31-Technical SEM: Targeting Users Through Google Ads, With A Twist.md

 ![Desktop View](/assets/img/StreamYard/SEM/livestreaming-simplified.png){: .right}

 For example, say our target demographic is younger people, and let's use StreamYard as an example.
-We may invest in creating a custom landing page for gaming, with a more modern UI than our usual landing page, with more striking colors, shorter text, and more interactive.
+We may invest in creating a custom landing page for gaming, with a more modern UI than our usual landing page, with more striking colors, shorter text, and making it more interactive.
 This would likely prove to be more successful in attracting our target audience's attention than our default experience.

-And if instead we want to increase our majority demographic, which is users seeking simplicity and a user-based solution to multi-platform streaming, we may instead create a simple lading page, with clear CTAs and a more neutral color palette.
+And if instead we want to grow the demographic of users seeking simplicity and a user-based solution to multi-platform streaming, we may instead create a simple lading page, with clear CTAs and a more neutral color palette.

-Google Ads allows you to run ads based on a number of things - device (mobile or desktop), country, ...
-And of course, depending on when you decide to bid on the keywords, you get to decide the date.
+Google Ads allows you to run ads based on a number of things - device (mobile or desktop), country, etc. And of course, depending on when you decide to bid on the keywords, you get to decide the date.
 So you can leverage custom landing pages for a number of examples:

 - *Use case.* For example, podcasting, gaming, simplicity and web-based, etc.
 - Create *mobile specific* ones.
 Since portrait streamers tend to use different platforms, such as Instagram and TikTok, than desktop users, one could add an emphasis to these.